Chris Gorsek: State legislator

-Senator Chris Gorsek has spent his career advocating for East Multnomah County, public safety and civil rights.
-From joining with his colleagues in fighting for the region's only birthing center to introducing innovative legislation that has led to an 80% drop in catalytic converter thefts Sen. Chris Gorsek continues to have an enduring impact regarding quality of life in East Multnomah County.
+During his legislative career, Gorsek has focused on public safety, civil rights and other issues that impact East Multnomah County.
+He opposing the closure of the region's only birthing center and introduced legislation that has been linked to an 80% decrease in target catalytic converter thefts.

 In 2021 Senator Gorsek worked with the National Innocence Project and the Center on Wrongful Convictions of Youth to pass one of our nation's first laws that prohibit police from using deceptive interrogation tactics on minors.
 The law bans commonly used deceptive interrogation tactics, including false promises of leniency and false claims about the existence of incriminating evidence.
 Both of these tactics have long been identified as significantly increasing the risk of false confessions, which have played a role in about 30% of all wrongful convictions overturned by DNA.
 False confessions are also the most frequent contributing factor in wrongful conviction cases involving homicides.
 And recent studies suggest that children under 18 are between two and three times more likely to falsely confess than adults.

-In April of 2024 Senator Gorsek's legislation overhauling the framework of Oregon's debt collection rules, The Family Financial Protection Act (FFPA) was signed into law by Governor Tina Kotek.
+In April 2024 Senator Gorsek's legislation overhauling the framework of Oregon's debt collection rules, The Family Financial Protection Act (FFPA) was signed into law by Governor Tina Kotek.
 The legislation changes the amounts collection agencies can garnish and sweep from a debtor's pay and savigings.

 Designed to address multifaceted challenges, the FFPA offers comprehensive protections for families recovering from debt and shields consumers from unjust collection practices.
 Key provisions of the bill include: